CoderDojoTC/chatgpt-for-teachers/docs/demos/p5/index.md

 [Container Placement Example](./container-placement.html)

+## Basic Examples

-## Star
+### Gold Star

+Here is a p5 sketch that generates a multi-pointed star.

 [Multi-pointed Star](./star.html)

-Here is a p5 sketch that generates a multi-pointed star.
 Here is the prompt I used to generate this program.

 ```
 Generate a p5.js sketch that draws a star at the center of a 400x400 canvas.
 Add a slider for the number of points on the star that ranges from 4 to 20.
 Make the slider width be 380px and display the number of points using the text() function at the end of the draw() function.
 ```

-## Slope and Intercept
+### Slope and Intercept

 Students that are learning charts and plotting will learn about the slope and intercept of a line.
 This one is tricky since processing uses the upper-left corner as the origin and y increases as